-While these claims are handled on a case-by-case basis, some Veterans have been successful in their fight for disability compensation related to mefloquine side effects.
-If you believe your medication caused a side effect that you are still dealing with today, you should talk to your doctor about whether your condition could be related to mefloquine exposure during your military service.
+While these claims are handled on a case-by-case basis, some Veterans have been successful in their fight for VA disability compensation related to mefloquine side effects.
+If you believe Mefloquine caused a side effect that you are still dealing with today, you should talk to your doctor about whether your condition could be related to mefloquine exposure during your military service.
 You may be entitled to make a claim for VA disability for Mefloquine.

-Very few Americans were even aware of combat operations in Somalia until the 2001 movie “Black Hawk Down”.
-December of 1992 President Bush ordered 28,000 troops to Somalia.
-This action was named “Operation Restore Hope”.
+Very few Americans were even aware of combat operations in Somalia until the 2001 movie “Black Hawk Down.”
+In December 1992, President Bush ordered 28,000 troops to Somalia.
+This action was named “Operation Restore Hope.”
 Rival warlords were preventing UN distribution of humanitarian aid and thousands were at risk of starvation.
 For 15 months American troops were involved with this mission.
 The Somali civilian war eventually led to America’s bloodiest battle since Vietnam.

-Do to the very real threat of malaria — a serious and sometimes fatal disease spread by a type of mosquito — the troops were given varying dozes of medications, including Mefloquine.
+Due to the very real threat of malaria — a serious and sometimes fatal disease spread by a type of mosquito — the troops were given varying doses of medications, including Mefloquine.
 This was the first large-scale use of Mefloquine by the United States Military.
-Sadly, a significant percentage of American military personnel suffered life changing side effects.
+Sadly, a significant percentage of American military personnel suffered life-changing Mefloquine side effects.

 This medication was also used during wars in Afghanistan and Iraq.
 The Pentagon did not change its position on Mefloquine until 2009 after researchers began raising concerns about its safety, often referring to symptoms attributed to mefloquine use as “mefloquine poisoning” or an “acquired brain injury.”
 The FDA added a black box warning to the Mefloquine label on July 29, 2013, warning consumers of the potential for neurological and psychiatric side effects.
-If you were given medication for malaria while in the service and you are experiencing medical and/or mental health symptoms, please consult with your Doctor and file a claim for service connection.
+If you were given Mefloquine for malaria while in the service and you are experiencing neurological and/or psychiatric symptoms, please consult with your doctor and file a claim for service connection.